 The disadvantage of attempting to create an SSP in-house is that there are many nuances to writing up the processes and creating the robust documentation you will need.
 Indeed, trying to do it on their own is where many contractors fail.
 A typical SSP along with its supporting documentation ranges from 80-120 pages.
 Without the help of a trained consultant or expert, your SSP policies and procedures will likely not align because you are not implementing the processes you claimed to.
 As a result, your SSP won’t pass an audit.

-PreVeil however has a way to help you get started.
-We offer a CMMC compliance documentation package for organizations that have deployed our Email and File Sharing platform for protection of CUI.
+PreVeil can reduce the need for expensive external consultants.
+We offer a CMMC SSP compliance documentation package for organizations that have deployed our Email and File Sharing platform for protection of CUI.

-PreVeil’s package provides you with a SSP template for the 84 out of 110 NIST 800-171 controls which PreVeil meets as well as policy templates for 11 out of the 14 NIST families.
+PreVeil’s package provides you with a SSP template for all 110 NIST 800-171 controls which PreVeil meets as well as policy templates for all 14 NIST families.
 PreVeil also provides a customer responsibility matrix (CRM) and Plan of Action and Milestones (POA&M) for the controls that PreVeil doesn’t meet.

 While PreVeil’s template still requires contractors to customize the SSP template to how their environment works, the CRM saves contractors hundreds of hours of prep and consultant time.
 PreVeil’s template helps contractors know who is responsible for meeting the control whether it is their organization, PreVeil or AWS – for example.
 And the PreVeil SSP template provides a POA&M for the controls left unmet by our existing package.